-Note: there are small pockets of Public Lands that are completely surrounded by private property.
+Note: there are small pockets of open lands that are completely surrounded by private property.
 You are not allowed to trespass through private property to reach these lands.
 You must seek permission from the property owner first.

-Also, there are cases where Public Lands extend into city boundaries.
+Also, there are cases where open lands extend into city boundaries.
 In most of these cases, there will be city laws prohibiting camping anywhere except for established RV parks and campgrounds.
 You cannot camp on these BLM lands.

 Developed Recreation Areas

 These lands come with some level of development specifically for recreational use.